For Immediate Release

 September 10, 2018

-TIU Canada’s investment is generating Climate Change in Ukraine- environmentally, politically and economically.
-The Nikopol solar plant has created 25 local jobs and brought more than 2 million hryvnas ($73,000 USD) to the local city budget.
+TIU Canada’s investment is generating Climate Change in Ukraine- environmentally, politically, and economically.
+The Nikopol solar plant has created 25 local jobs and brought more than 2 million hryvnias ($73,000 USD) to the local city budget.
 The energy from the solar plant eliminates 12,738 tons of CO2 annually, a cleaner option than coal and a less dangerous option than nuclear energy, given Ukraine’s legacy of Chernobyl.
-Reliable renewable energy resources also means less dependence on Russian energy.
+Reliable renewable energy resources also mean less dependence on Russian energy.

 “Canada and Ukraine enjoy close bilateral relations and the historic ties of friendship between our two countries were forged through generations of Ukrainian migration to Canada”, said Mayor Fisak of Nikopol.
 “Today, these historic bonds are reinforced by shared values and interests to produce mature, balanced and mutually beneficial partnership for the 21st Century.”
 Mayor Fisak also stated, “I trust a Sister City Agreement between Lloydminster, Canada, and Nikopol, Ukraine, will create an environment conducive to the development of both of our communities and will offer the possibility to strengthen our social and cultural relations, as well as improve the welfare of the residents of our two cities.